felixgruenewald/polar/content/measures/range.md

 math: true
 ---
 # Description
-The range between the two most distant parties on the left-right dimension in a party system is one of the earliest, first used by [crepaz_impact_1990]({{< ref "crepaz_impact_1990" >}}), and most widely used measures of ideological polarization.
+The range between the two most distant parties on the left-right dimension in a party system is one of the earliest, first used by [Crepaz (1990)]({{< ref "crepaz_impact_1990" >}}), and most widely used measures of ideological polarization.
 While the measure has mostly been applied to CHES expert ratings and MARPOR estimates of party positions, it is in principle applicable to any estimates of party positions, regardless of their source.

 # Operationalization
 The range is defined as follows: